 Make the Most of It

-Besides creating email aliases is super easy, it can also be very useful and help you organize your emails.
+Besides creating email aliases is super easy, it can also be very useful and help you organize your emails and know how to use the Gmail Alias feature.
 There are many ways this feature can help you in your daily communication and project management.

 #1 Receiving Task Reminders

 Every day, you have a bunch of new tasks you need to deal with while your old ones are not even finished.
 To avoid this frustration, you can update your to-do list with your email alias.
 Just send yourself a task reminder by emailing your tasks from any email address to your dedicated alias, for instance, firstname.lastname@example.org.

 Gmail can even organize your incoming task reminder emails under a certain label – ToDo, Tasks or Daily, but you will need to set up a filter for that first.
 Just click on the “Settings” and switch to the “Filters and Blocked Addresses tab.”
 Click on the “Create a new filter” link and create any filter you want!

 As already mentioned, the majority of Gmail users will create email aliases to keep their personal or even work email addresses private.
 You might want to receive certain emails while you’re at work but without actually sharing your work email address, so you will have to share your alias address instead of your work address and add the second one as your forwarding address.
 Also, you will need to create a filter to forward these emails to your work email.